 Decorative Water Vessel

-Secretly store your water container in a nearby vessel.
+Secretly store your water in a nearby vessel.
 The brown jug in the photo is holding water for this clever recirculating system.
 A drain tray at the base of the living wall collects the extra runoff water.
 A pump in the vessel connected to a tube recirculates the water to the top of the living wall.
-A timer or humidistat controls the irrigation timing to keep the living wall properly irrigated.
+A timer controls the pump to keep the living wall properly irrigated.
 Just add water to the vessel every couple of weeks as needed.

 We recommend the Jebao free-floating rotor water pump because it very simple and reliable.
 It can also survive for a short time when when the tank runs dry.
 We have these available.